heig-tin-info/handbook/README.md

 ## To-Do

 - [ ] LaTeX
+  - [ ] Code with title doesn't display well in LaTeX
   - [ ] Image with width should be included with the correct size
   - [ ] Implement local links to code, copy them in appencies
   - [ ] Table des opérateurs, find a way